ZichenWangBU/CS673_Team2_CompareCart/Back-end/data_manager/README.md

 categorize.py   is for parsing taxomony.en-US.txt into readable json.

-taxonomy.en-US.txt   is the Google product taxonomy.
+taxonomy.en-US.txt   abd taxonomy.json are the Google product taxonomy.